 Charlie Rose: Why scorpions?

-Charles Manson: Well, it's not just scorpions I make all kinds of things.
+Charles Manson: Well, it's not only scorpions I make all kinds of things.
 Scorpions are just one of the things I happen to make.
 I'm spiritually allied with the scorpion and the wolf.
-See spiritualism scares you people, because you've got this little stereotype church that you're buying and selling and you're trying to put God in a building.
-But God is much bigger than that little church and spiritualism is a lot more than they put into library’s and books.
+See spiritualism scares you people, because you've got this little stereotype church that you're buying and selling, and you're trying to put God in a building.
+But God is much bigger than that little church and spiritualism is a lot more than they put into libraries and books.

 Charlie Rose: Most religious people know that.

-Charles Manson: Yeah well I am allied with certain awarnesses of the desert.
+Charles Manson: Yeah, well I am allied with certain awareness of the desert.

 Charles Manson: I come from the heart of Bing Crosby, Frank Sinatra, Tom Nicks.

 Charlie Rose: What does that mean?
-Those were the people you listened to?
+Those were the people you listened to as a child?